aksaha9/boolean-algebra-solver/README.md

 The boolean algebra program essentially is able to accept an interactive input of a boolean equation like A.B + B.C and then display its truth tables or minterm canonical form .
 The top - (bar) sign for a boolean variable signifying not is replaced by a back quote ` so mentioning A` will mean "not A"

+After launching the boolean algebra program pressing option 1 will allow entering a boolean equation and then pressing enter will display the truth table.
+Pressing option 2 will allow entering a boolean equation and then pressing enter will display the minter canonical form of the same boolean equation.

 ## Running instance on the web

 This is the running instance available on the web to try out my boolean algebra equation solver application -